launchscout/elixirconf_2022_livestate/live_state.md

 # How it works on the server
 * Server use Phoenix Channels too :)
 * state is maintained in a socket assign
-* events are sent from client over the chanel
+* events are sent from client over the channel
 * state changes are pushed to client over the channel
 * A `LiveState.Channel` behaviour makes things easy